HipyCas/SocketChat/README.md

 ### Before starting

-Be sure that you have the appropiate **NodeJS** environment set up in your machine.
-The version that the latest version of the SocketChat server was delepoved with is **v12.19.0**.
+Be sure that you have the appropriated **NodeJS** environment set up in your machine.
+The version that the latest version of the SocketChat server was developed with is **v12.19.0**.
 To check for your system's node version, run the following command

 ```bash
 $ node --version